earogov/ordset/README.md

 ```

 Here boolean values indicates whether interval is included in set or not.
-Now we can transform and compose sets with each other with a plenty of operators, for example:
+Now we can transform and compose sets with each other using familiar operators, for example:

 ```scala
 val c = ~(a | b)